Dance (DNCE)

 Departmental Category: Technique

-Advances safe and effective dance practices supporting longevity and wellness.
-Areas explored include experiential anatomy, conditioning, alignment, nutrition, injury prevention, care of common dance injuries, and experience with various somatic practices.
-Instructor approval required to enroll if outside dance major or minor.
+Advances safe and effective dance and awareness practices supporting longevity and integrated wellness.
+Areas explored include experiential anatomy, conditioning, alignment, nutrition, injury risk reduction, care of common dance injuries, collaboration, and experience with various somatic practices.
+We refuse to separate: 1) mind and body; 2) dance and other disciplines; 3) us from one another.
 Formerly DNCE 2005.

 Additional Information: Arts Sci Gen Ed: Distribution-Arts Humanities